EmilianoAyalaCanul/threejs-practice/README.md

 4. Run the project:
 npm run dev

-5.Open the URL shown in the terminal
+5. Open the URL shown in the terminal

 ---